Briercliffe: Governance

 Briercliffe-with-Extwistle was once a township in the ancient parish of Whalley, becoming a civil parish in 1866.
 In 1894, the parish was dissolved, part in the southwest moving into the county borough of Burnley, with the rest becoming a new parish called Briercliffe, forming part of the Burnley Rural District.
 Since 1974 Briercliffe has formed part of the Borough of Burnley.
 2004 saw the parish gain some territory from the unparished area of Burnley at the western end of Harle Syke.

 The Briercliffe ward on the borough council covers the same area as the parish along with a small part of Burnley.
 The ward elects three councillors, currently Margaret Lishman, Anne Kelly and Gordon Lishman, all from the Liberal Democrats.
 The parish is represented on Lancashire County Council as part of the Burnley Rural division, represented since 2017 by Cosima Towneley (Conservative).

-The Member of Parliament for Burnley, the constituency into which the parish falls, is Antony Higginbotham (Conservative), who was first elected in 2019.
+The Member of Parliament for Burnley, the constituency into which the parish falls, is Oliver Ryan of the Labour Party, who was first elected in 2024.